juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 I am using a Docker image with **Grafana** and **InfluxDB** which is:
 https://hub.docker.com/r/philhawthorne/docker-influxdb-grafana/
-You find how to start and how to use on his page.
+You find how to start and how to use it on his page.

 **Why Grafana and InfluxDB**?
-Because this is a easy way to viualize the content of a time series DB InfluxDB which got their series data from **YOUR** DataDomain.
+Because this is an easy way to visualize the content of a time series DB InfluxDB which got their series data from **YOUR** DataDomain.

-The **highlevel concept** is to deploy Grafana and InfluxDB either on Linux or with docker, import the DataDomain Grafana dashboards for the visualization you see above and use the **PowerShell cmdlet** to get live data from your DataDomain into InfluxDB which is the datasource for Grafana.
-This can also be automated so you get these udates on a regular basis and your Grafan will also show history. **BUT** watch-out as data will grow!
+The **high-level concept** is to deploy Grafana and InfluxDB either on Linux or with docker, import the DataDomain Grafana dashboards for the visualization you see above, and use the **PowerShell cmdlet** to get live data from your DataDomain into InfluxDB which is the data source for Grafana.
+This can also be automated so you get these updates regularly and your Grafan will also show history. **BUT** watch-out as data will grow!
 Ensure that you either have enough space or delete older series manually or use [InfluxDB retention policies](https://docs.influxdata.com/influxdb/v1.8/guides/downsample_and_retain/)

-The folder in this github repo will conatain the following information.
+The folder in this GitHub repo will contain the following information.
 ![Screen Shot 2021-04-29 at 09 49 03](https://user-images.githubusercontent.com/17120076/116518131-2ad1f980-a8d0-11eb-9a75-93480a258c36.png)

 ## Grafana and InfluxDB